 Where: In the craftsman's workshop, usually on Tuney.
 Ask at the ticket sales where today's craftsman has put up shop.

 Note: How many guests can participate and how much time will be spent depends on how extensive the task is and how much assistance the guests needs.
-However, the workshop will last at least 30 - 60 min. and a minimum of five guests can participate, after the first come first serve principle.
+However, the workshop will last approximately 45 min. and a minimum of five guests can participate, after the first come first serve principle.

 There will be Viking games at the disposal of all guest.
 You can either try your hand at strategic games such as 'Through the Thor's hammer' or give some of the strength based games a try.